-Measurement Driver: Gayle Unruh, Environmental & Historic Preservation Manager
+Result Driver: Dave Nichols, Director of Program Delivery Measurement Driver: Gayle Unruh, Environmental & Historic Preservation Manager

 Wetlands are a valuable resource in Missouri, having beneficial functions such as wildlife habitat, flood storage and water quality improvement.
-In addition to these benefits, it is required in the Clean Water Act that impacts to wetlands are avoided, minimized or that wetlands are recreated when a wetland is destroyed during a transportation project.
+In addition to these benefits, it is required in the Clean Water Act that impacts to wetlands be avoided, minimized or that wetlands are recreated when a wetland is destroyed during a transportation project.
 The national goal set by the FHWA for recreating wetland is to construct 1.5 acres of wetland for every 1.0 acre of wetland impacted.
 Recreating wetlands at this ratio helps to offset the lost beneficial functions during the time it takes for a wetland to develop.
 This measure helps ensure that MoDOT is doing its part to maintain wetlands in Missouri.

-Acres of project impacts taken from Clean Water Act permits compared to acres of wetland constructed, as shown in roadway design plans or by calculating the actual wetland areas recreated by MoDOT, or wetland mitigation purchased from a commercial wetland bank.
+Acres of impact will be taken from Clean Water Act permits by project and compared to acres of wetland constructed, taken from roadway design plans or mapped wetland areas recreated by MoDOT or wetland mitigation purchased from a commercial wetland bank.
 Impacts may occur in a different year from the mitigation, so for the purposes of this measure, the timeframe for the reporting is when the mitigation construction is complete based on a calendar year.

-Since this measure is also tracked by FHWA, MoDOT contacted states that are successful at meeting the 1.5 to 1 ratio.
-Most of the states queried said that the biggest factor in meeting the ratio is in the use of wetland mitigation banks.
-They had greater control over achieving their target ratios and more ecologically successful wetland mitigation.
-MoDOT has a statewide umbrella wetland mitigation banking agreement.
-Two proposed wetland banks are in the review stages with the regulating agencies.
+Since this measure is also tracked by other states through FHWA, MoDOT contacted FHWA to find out which states are successful at meeting the 1.5 to 1 ratio.
+Most of the states queried said that the biggest factor in successfully meeting the ratio is in the use of wetland mitigation banks.
+They had greater control over achieving their target ratios and had better wetland success when they had mitigation banks in place.
+MoDOT has a final statewide wetland mitigation banking agreement.
+Two wetland banks are in the planning stages for proposal to the regulating agencies.

-In 2006, MoDOT improved its ratio by replacing wetlands at a rate of 1.3 to 1.
-Although this represents only one mitigation project built this year, statewide training targeting the interpretation and attention paid to wetland development plans was conducted with construction inspectors and resident engineers to help achieve this improvement over previous years.
-MoDOT is placing all mitigation on as-built plans and incorporating the locations of mitigation in the Realty Asset Inventory to assure that we do not have to mitigate for encroachments on our original mitigation.
+MoDOT improved in 2005 by replacing wetlands at a rate of 2.8 to 1.
+Statewide training targeting the interpretation and attention paid to wetland development plans was conducted with construction inspectors and resident engineers to help achieve this improvement.
+However, additional wetland was created to mitigate for a business allowed to place a driveway in MoDOT wetland mitigation.
+This mitigation for an encroachment in previously established mitigation accounts for 0.8 to 10f the ratio total.
+MoDOT is placing all mitigation on as-built plans and incorporating the locations of mitigation in the Realty Asset Inventory to keep this type of violation from happening in the future.